 - Continual Improvement Plan: A Continual Improvement Plan is key for tracking your CRM strategy’s needs and successes.

-- Digital Data Capture and Conversion: Attract website visitors and maximise the potential with clear calls to action.
+- Digital Data Capture and Conversion: Attract website visitors and maximize the potential with clear calls to action.

 - Essential Segmentation: No CRM strategy works without segmentation; get started with creating Buying- and Relationship-based segmentation models.

-- Integrated Emails: Create exceptional, personalised and effective emails, combining and reinforcing insights gained from your CRM system.
+- Integrated Emails: Create exceptional, personalized and effective emails, combining and reinforcing insights gained from your CRM system.

 - Loyalty Plan: How to build a plan when customer loyalty has changed, and how to measure success.

 - Motivation and Incentives: Learn how to motivate your audience segments to return with the right incentives.

 More insights and best practice ideas from Spektrix